QubitProducts/cherrytree/docs/api.md

 ## CustomLocation

 You can also pass a custom location in explicitly.
 This is an advanced use case, but might turn out to be useful in non browser environments.
-For this you'll need to investigate how HistoryLocation is implemented.
+For this you'll need to investigate how BrowserLocation is implemented.

 ```js
 var router = cherrytree({